Laurens-R/SyncToyNext/README.md

 - `SourcePath`: Path to the source directory
 - `DestinationPath`: Path to the destination directory or zip file
 - `DestinationIsZip`: Set to `true` to sync into a zip file, `false` for a regular folder
+- `SyncInterval`: When to synchronize this profile.
+See below for options.
+- `OverwriteOption`: Controls when files in the destination are overwritten.
+Options:
+  - `OnlyOverwriteIfNewer` (default): Only overwrite if the source file is newer, or if file size/hash differs (see strict mode).
+  - `AlwaysOverwrite`: Always overwrite the destination file, regardless of timestamps, size, or hash.

+#### OverwriteOption Details

+- If omitted, `OverwriteOption` defaults to `OnlyOverwriteIfNewer` for backward compatibility.
+- Use `AlwaysOverwrite` for scenarios where you want to guarantee the destination always matches the source, even if timestamps or sizes are identical.
+- Use `OnlyOverwriteIfNewer` for typical backup/mirror scenarios to avoid unnecessary writes.

+#### Profile Validation

+- Each profile must have a non-empty `Id`, `SourcePath`, and `DestinationPath`.
+- All `Id` values must be unique.
+- `SourcePath` must exist as a directory.
+- `DestinationPath` must exist as a directory (or, for zip destinations, its parent directory must exist).
+- If any of these checks fail, the application will exit with a clear error message explaining what needs to be corrected.

+#### Missing Config File

+- If no config file is provided and none is found at the default location, the application will print a helpful error and exit.

+### SyncInterval Options

+- `Realtime`: Synchronize immediately when a file change is detected (default).
+- `Hourly`: Synchronize all detected changes once per hour.
+- `Daily`: Synchronize all detected changes once per day.
+- `AtShutdown`: Only synchronize pending changes when the application is shutting down.

+Choose the interval that best fits your use case.
+For example, use `Realtime` for fast mirroring, or `AtShutdown` for batch-style syncs at the end of a session.

 ## Troubleshooting